maraisr/git-remote-fetcher/readme.md

 ## :ok_hand: Why

-As a high paced engineer working on many git repo's, I faced an annoying problem.
-And that was, most companies I work for enforce up to date heads when pushing branches.
-Which is'nt a problem if you're the only author to a branch, but sometimes more than 1 more collaborate, and I found myself git committing, then pushing only for the remote to reject it.
+As a high paced engineer working on many git repos I faced an annoying problem;
+most companies I work for enforce up to date heads when pushing branches.
+This, and I am one of those infamous rebase'ers, which is not a problem if you are the only author of a branch.
+But, sometimes there is more than one collaborator.
+I also found myself git committing, then pushing only for the remote to reject it.

-So; I ran up a quick and dirty crontab to git fetch some of my repo's every 5 mins, and with fishshell's help, I got instant feedback when my head was out of date.
+So, I ran up a quick and dirty crontab to git fetch some of my repos every five minutes, and with fishshell's help, I got instant feedback when my head was out of date.

-This is just an app that wraps that idea, in tool I hope to grow, as well as be a product I can use to learn rust along for the ride as well.
+This software wraps that idea in tool-form.
+I hope to grow this tool while learning rust along the way.

 ## :dragon_face: Usage